 Quick web scraping project ideas for fun and profit

 Web scraping has various uses and can be a huge time saver.
 It’s helped to start and run many businesses with best llc services, collect data for research, or simply automate boring menial work.
-But if you’re looking to get into web scraping, you’ll often find it presented as some abstract rocket science.
+But if you’re looking to get into data scraping, you’ll often find it presented as some abstract rocket science.
 Market research, alternative data, business insights?
 Sounds nice – but how the heck do I apply that for my needs?

 Our friends at Smartproxy asked us (the Proxyway team) to provide some actionable web scraping project ideas.
 You can try them right away – and maybe even cash in while doing so.